ni/nimble/specs/nimble-blazor/README.md

 - Menu
 - Toolbar

+#### _Working with EditForms_

+For situations where we need to provide custom validation behaviors for our components, such as reporting numerical formatting issues (if we wanted to do that), we can simply provide access to the [`EditContext`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.components.forms.editcontext?view=aspnetcore-6.0) through a `CascadingParameter` and set any desired validation messages through it (see Microsoft/fast-blazor [`InputBase`](https://github.com/microsoft/fast-blazor/blob/main/src/Microsoft.Fast.Components.FluentUI/FluentInputBase.cs#L16) as an example).

 ### Building

 In addition to the nuget containing the Blazor components, we may also want to include the minified source of the nimble-components library, as this would sever the need to have a network connection in order to start using the Nimble Blazor components in a dev environment.
 See [this stackoverflow article](https://stackoverflow.com/questions/48751019/packing-static-content-in-nuget-for-packagereferece-projects) on the topic for how we might go about doing it.

 For more info see [Github docs](https://docs.github.com/en/actions/automating-builds-and-tests/building-and-testing-net).

+#### _Consuming/Compiling SASS_

+While Blazor doesn't natively handle SASS, there are 3rd party tools available that make the process fairly straightforward.
+The [Microsoft docs](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/css-isolation?view=aspnetcore-6.0#css-preprocessor-support) mention [Delegate.SassBuilder](https://www.nuget.org/packages/Delegate.SassBuilder) as a tool for this, and [this blog](https://chrissainty.com/get-some-sass-into-your-blazor-app/) mentions [WebCompiler](https://github.com/madskristensen/WebCompiler) which is a VS plugin.

+#### _Enforcing Coding Conventions_

+Since the Blazor solution is C#-based, we will be able to leverage the [NI.CSharp.Analyzers nuget](https://www.nuget.org/packages/NI.CSharp.Analyzers/) to enforce C# style rules.
+As these rules will cause a Release build to fail, this should be sufficient for the CI to prevent improperly styled code from being submitted.

+Code formatting will be enfoced through the presence of an [EditorConfig](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/configuration-files#editorconfig) file which can be executed programmatically via the `dotnet format` command.
+We should be able to use this command for the `format` command specified in the package.json file.

-#### Prerequisite
+#### _Prerequisite_

 Currently the nimble-components repo does not bundle any minified source in its distribution (specifically a single concatenated file).
 By doing so, we will not only make the distribution of said file possible as part of the Blazor nuget package, but also enable use cases of leveraging nimble components within on-line projects such as stackblitz and CodePen.

 ### Publishing

+The artifact we will produce for publishing purposes will be a nuget.
+We can likely modify [the workflow](https://github.com/ni/nimble-blazor/blob/main/.github/workflows/main.yml) from the @ni/nimble-blazor repo for the process for building, producing, and publishing the nuget.

-We will expect clients to retrieve the Blazor nuget from typical sources like nuget.org.
-There already exists a deprecated NimbleBlazor nuget hosted on nuget.org [here](https://www.nuget.org/packages/NimbleBlazor/).
+We will expect clients to retrieve the Blazor nuget from nuget.org.
+There already exists a deprecated NimbleBlazor nuget hosted [here](https://www.nuget.org/packages/NimbleBlazor/).

-For more info see the following blog posts:
+For more info see the following:
 - [Publishing .NET NuGet packages using GitHub Actions](https://blog.christiansibo.com/publishing-net-nuget-packages-to-github-using-github-actions/)
 - [Set up your NuGet package CI workflow with GitHub Actions](https://www.jamescroft.co.uk/how-to-build-publish-nuget-packages-with-github-actions/)